ornl-ssd/compiler-intro/_episodes/01-intro.md

 > ## The PATH environment variable
 >
 > We need to prefix the command by `./` so that the shell can find it.
 By default, the shell does not include the current
-> directory (`.`) in the PATH as this can present a security risk.
+> directory (`.`) in the list of directories to search (the `PATH` environment variable) as this can present a security risk.
 {: .callout}

 The `c++` command has many options, and these will depend on your operating system and the version of the compiler you have installed.
-On Linux, the most common compiler is the GNU Compiler.
+On Linux, the most common compiler is the GNU compiler.
 This is also the version you'll be using on Windows.
 On Mac OS X, the compiler is known as `clang`.

 To see the options available, use the command `c++ --help`.
 A portion of the output from `clang` is shown below.